MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/dynamics-365-app-outlook-user-s-guide.md

    ![Communication and collaboration activity enabled](media/communication-collaboration-activities.png "Communication and collaboration activity enabled")

     > [!NOTE]
-   > To add a custom entity, see [Filter entities and views that appear in Dynamics 365 for Customer Engagement App for Outlook](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/outlook-app/deploy-dynamics-365-app-for-outlook#filter-entities-and-views-that-appear-in-dynamics-365-app-for-outlook).
+   > To add a custom entity, see [Filter entities and views that appear in Dynamics 365 App for Outlook](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/outlook-app/deploy-dynamics-365-app-for-outlook#filter-entities-and-views-that-appear-in-dynamics-365-app-for-outlook).

 ## Search on custom field in Regarding lookup